FreakC-Foundation/FreakC/TUTORIAL.md

 	loop[] %%i IN (1,1,%n%) DO print[] Element %%i: ^!arr[%%i]^!

 ### Special variables
-* %numpiss% - A variable with the value as random numbers from 1 to 9
-* %numpuke% - A variable with the value as random numbers from 1 to 99
-* %numpoop% - A variable with the value as random numbers from 1 to 999
-* %numdiarrhea% - A variable with the value as random numbers from 1 to 9999
-* %numbutt% - A variable with the value as random numbers from 1 to 99999
+* %random% - A variable with the value as random numbers from 1 to 99999
 * %time% - A variable with the value as the current timer
 * %date% - A variable with the value as the current date
 * %cd% - A variable with the value as the current directory